fanfury-sports/furyhub/docs/concepts/validator-faq.md

 - `bonded`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `unbonding`:
   - Validator misbehaved and is in jail, i.e. outisde of the validator set.
 If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
-  - Validator is out of the top 100 bonded and become a Candidate, the validator can delegate more IRIS to himself to be in top 100, then he will get bonded automatically.
+  - Validator is out of the top 100 bonded and become a Candidate, the validator can delegate more FURY to himself to be in top 100, then he will get bonded automatically.
 - `unbonded`: Validator is not in the active set, and therefore not signing blocks.
 Validator cannot be slashed, and does not earn any reward.
 It is still possible to delegate to this validator.

 ### What are the different types of keys